anstmichaels/emopt/README.md

 Note: this assumes that you already have python 2.7+, pip, and the python development libraries (e.g. python-devel) installed on your system.

-Before using EMOpt, we need to install numpy, scipy, mpi4py, petsc4py, and slepc4py.
+Before using EMopt, we need to install numpy, scipy, mpi4py, petsc4py, and slepc4py.
 Additionally, it is strongly recommended that you install h5py and matplotlib.